fluxcd/community/GOVERNANCE.md

 - If there are objections and no consensus can be found, a vote may be called by a Maintainer.
 - When a vote is called, Maintainers will cast their yes/no vote on that GitHub issue or pull request, and after a suitable period of time, the outcome will be noted there.
 - If a proposal cannot be resolved by the affected git repository Maintainers, the decision may be escalated to the Oversight Committee.

-## Voting

-- Most Maintainer decisions are made by lazy consensus <https://communitymgt.wikia.com/wiki/Lazy_consensus>.
-- If no consensus can be reached, the matter may be resolved by Simple Majority Vote <https://en.wikipedia.org/wiki/Majority>.
-- However there are cases that always require a Simple Majority or Supermajority Vote <https://en.wikipedia.org/wiki/Supermajority>.
-  These are defined below:

-### Simple Majority Changes

-- Maintainers: Election of new Maintainers by current git repository Maintainers.
-- Oversight Committee: Licensing and intellectual property changes.
-- Oversight Committee: Using Flux/CNCF money for anything CNCF deems "not cheap and easy".

-### Supermajority Changes

-- Oversight Committee: Enforcing a Code of Conduct violation.
-- Oversight Committee: Removing a Maintainer for any reason other than inactivity.
-- Oversight Committee: Material changes to the Governance document.
-  - Editorial changes to governance may be made by lazy consensus, unless challenged.
-    These are changes which fix spelling or grammar, update work affiliation or similar, update style or reflect an outside and obvious reality.
-    They do not change the intention or meaning of anything in this document.

 ## Licenses and Copyright